How a Stroke Impacts Vision

 What is the Recovery Process?

-A neuro-optometrist will begin with evaluating your vision, after which Dr. Stein will suggest an ideal treatment.
+A neuro-optometrist will begin with evaluating your vision, after which our eye doctors will suggest an ideal treatment.
 In addition to a routine eye exam, the neuro-optometrist will evaluate the integrity of the visual field, unilateral spatial inattention (i.e. clock test, line bisection test), eye movements (fixation, pursuits, saccades), binocular and accommodative systems, and photosensitivity.

-If treatment is advised, Dr. Stein will work with other rehabilitation team members to help the stroke survivor learn new ways of performing tasks to circumvent or compensate for any residual disabilities.
+If treatment is advised, our eye doctors will work with other rehabilitation team members to help the stroke survivor learn new ways of performing tasks to circumvent or compensate for any residual disabilities.

 Recovering from Stroke Through Neuro-Optometry